 His life-size terracotta pieces at the Enchanted Adventure Gardens are cherished artworks due to their fine detail and life-size proportions and as surviving examples of his mesmerizing sculptural style.

 Mick is a true life Aussie from the bush.
 He works as a full time farmer and shearing contractor.

 On his visits to the various farms in Western Victoria Mick gathers up disused and other neglected farm equipment and gives them new life in his quirky sculptures of Aussie birds and animals.

-A recent trip to Vietnam found the Savages in Danang where they purchased quiet a few marble pieces from local artisans.
+A family trip to Vietnam- Danang was the inspiration for owners Michael and Sally Savage to purchased marble pieces from local artisans for the gardens.
 A formal garden was needed to set off the white marble works and what better choice than Marigolds could be made!!

 Other sculptures have been sourced over the years from places as far a field as the Ivory Coast of West Africa and Colombia in South America.